 output = model(input_batch)

-Store and Use Representations: Save the generated representations for future applications, such as similarity searches or classification tasks.
+Store and Use Representations: Save the generated representations for future applications, such as classification or retrieval.
 Libraries like NumPy or Pandas can be utilized to manage the data efficiently.
 This practice not only enhances operational efficiency but also supports various tasks such as classification and retrieval, enabling effective processing of visual information.

-By following these steps, developers can leverage embedding images techniques to improve the accuracy and efficiency of their applications, ultimately enhancing user engagement and satisfaction.
+By following these steps, developers can leverage image embedding techniques to improve the accuracy and efficiency of their applications, ultimately enhancing user engagement and satisfaction.

-When working with image embeddings, developers often face several common issues that can hinder performance and efficiency:
+When working with image embedding, developers often face several common issues that can hinder performance and efficiency:

 By addressing these frequent challenges, developers can enhance the efficiency of their visual representation workflows, leading to more robust applications and accelerated development cycles.